-Senate, No.2402: Chapter 92: An Act Relative to Bullying in Schools, May, 2010
+Senate, No.2402: Chapter 92: An Act Relative to Bullying in Schools, May, 2010 A copy of the full Bullying Intervention Plan may be found in the main office.

 HAZING:

 The North River Collaborative forbids hazing of any form.
 Any student who has engaged in hazing shall be subject to disciplinary actions.
 Any employee who has engaged in hazing will be subject to disciplinary and/or legal action.
 In accordance with GL. c.269, should an instance of hazing occur, Sections 17-19 shall be adhered to.